yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareContact-intro.md

 - **requesterType** This is an Interweave extension created to record the type of person making the contact E.g. relative, person themselves, health professional etc. We have created an extensible Valueset to use here.
 Please get in touch if there are any requirements for further values to be added.

+- **reasonCode** The reason why the person first made the contact. e.g. Concern for welfare

 ### **Must Support fields**
 In addition, the following fields are "Must Support" - i.e. they must be populated if relevant and known:

 - **type** The type of contact being made e.g. Referral to Social Care

-- **reasonCode** The reason why the person first made the contact. e.g. Concern for welfare

 - **description** Narrative around the reason for contact.
+Please ensure any detail included is appropriate for regional sharing.

 ### **Optional fields**
 Other fields are optional and may be populated if known - on the understanding that not all data consumers will necessarily make use of them.
 Optional fields to note include: